 We cannot control any information concerning websites other than those operated by us.
 You must refer to those websites for their terms and conditions and

-Contacting us concerning our privacy and cookies policy
+Contacting us concerning our Privacy Notice and Cookies Policy

-either write using the email address provided, or via post to our registered office: Hollins Strategic Land LLP, Suite 4, 1 King Street,
+or via post to our registered office: Hollins Strategic Land LLP, Suite 4, 1 King Street, Manchester, M2 6AW.